viamrobotics/docs/docs/viam/_index.md

 To use the Viam platform with your robot, you must [install](/installation) the open-source [`viam-server`](https://github.com/viamrobotics/rdk) binary which:

 - Creates, configures, and maintains the robot.
-- Securely handles all communications
+- Securely handles all communications.
 - Runs drivers, custom code, and any other software
 - Accepts API requests
 - Runs services like computer vision, data synchronization, and motion planning